LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 REPEAT_3(PRINT, "Hello") /* usage */
 ```

-This StackOverFlow post explains in more detail (recursive preprocessor to create a while loop)[https://stackoverflow.com/questions/319328/how-to-write-a-while-loop-with-the-c-preprocessor/10542793#10542793].
+This StackOverFlow post explains in more detail [recursive preprocessor to create a while loop](https://stackoverflow.com/questions/319328/how-to-write-a-while-loop-with-the-c-preprocessor/10542793#10542793).

 #### Variadic Macros